 12. Use handwriting worksheets and lined papers

-Writing on ruled lines will help a child know the appropriate size of letters.
+Writing on ruled lines will help a child learn the appropriate size of letters.
 In other words, the lower case “a” is half the height of a capital “A.” Lines also ensure that the handwriting is straight and not downhill or uphill.

 13. Be flexible